pingcap/docs/v3.0/reference/alert-rules.md

     The number of events that happen in the TiDB service.
 An alert is triggered when the following events happen:

     1. start: The TiDB service starts.
-    2. hang: When a critical-level event (currently there’s only one scenario: TiDB cannot write binlog) happens, TiDB enters the `hang` mode and waits to be killed manually.
+    2. hang: When a critical-level event (currently there is only one scenario: TiDB cannot write binlog) happens, TiDB enters the `hang` mode and waits to be killed manually.

 * Solution: